 \subsection{Offline Evaluation Metrics}

-We construct the evaluation set using interactions from users disjoint from the training set and evaluate whether the proposed technique can produce representations that retrieve future item embeddings from a set of $1M$ random items (the "index").
-For such retrieval tasks, recall@$k$ is a standard performance metric, measuring the proportion of target items correctly retrieved within the top-$k$ ranked items.
+We construct the evaluation set using user activities disjoint from the training set and evaluate whether models can produce representations that retrieve future item embeddings from a set of $1M$ random items (the "index").
+We use recall@$k$~\cite{Pinnerformer22, Pinsage18, UnifyingGenRetrieval24}, a standard performance metric measuring the proportion of target items correctly retrieved within the top-$k$ ranked items.

 We evaluate model performance using a sequence generalization of recall@$k$ that accounts for the multi-embedding nature of our autoregressive generation.
-Unlike standard recall, which compares individual predictions to individual targets, our unordered recall metric compares sets of predictions to sets of targets for each user.
+Unlike standard recall, which compares individual predictions to individual targets, our unordered recall metric compares sets of autoregressive generations to sets of future targets for each user.

 Given output item representations $\hat{\mathbf{I}}_u = \{\hat{\mathbf{i}}_{u,1}, \hat{\mathbf{i}}_{u,2}, \ldots, \hat{\mathbf{i}}_{u,m}\}$ and target item embeddings $\mathbf{I}_u = \{\mathbf{i}_{u,1}, \mathbf{i}_{u,2}, \ldots, \mathbf{i}_{u,n}\}$ for user $u$, along with random negative embeddings $\mathbf{N}$, we calculate the proportion of target items for which at least one predicted embedding retrieves it within the top-$k$ results: